carla-simulator/scenario_runner/Docs/openscenario_support.md

 An example for a supported scenario based on OpenSCENARIO is available [here](../srunner/examples/FollowLeadingVehicle.xosc)

+## Important things to keep in mind when creating a scenario with OpenSCENARIO

+- All things in OpenSCENARIO happen in parallel, this includes stories, events, actions or conditions.
+- Sequences of actions or events can be created using an "AfterTermination" condition as StartCondition for the follow-up action or event

 ## Overview of available features of OpenSCENARIO v0.9:
 - [ ] Catalogs